microsoft/botframework-solutions/docs/_docs/overview/whats-new/1.0/enable-sso-with-skills-using-oauthcredentials-setting.md

     Note that the Settings property is from BotSettings class which inherits from BotSettingsBase class from Microsoft.Bot.Solutions library.
 It will automatically pull in the oauthCredentials settings from appsettings.

-With these changes, in the skills that use the same oauthCredentials and oauth connection, users only have to login once and when users switch to use a different skill, the skill will be able to retrieve the OAuth token without prompting users again.
+With these changes, in the Skills that use the same oauthCredentials and OAuth connection, users only have to login once and when users switch to use a different skill, the skill will be able to retrieve the OAuth token without prompting users again.